Deadline approaching for election-related letters to the editor

 Since Aug.
-1, the Northfield News has been charging for letters to the editor that relate to candidates for office.
+1, the Faribault Daily News has been charging for letters to the editor that relate to candidates for office.
 These letters are considered ads and subject to a $25 charge.
 This policy does not impact letters for or against a ballot measure.

 All election-related letters must be received by Tuesday, Oct.
-27 in order to run in the last available print edition (Oct.
-28) before the general election.
-Election letters received between Oct.
+27. Election letters received between Oct.
 28 and Nov.
 2 may be posted on our website.

 Guidelines regarding all letters to the editor for the election season are as follows: